Almost sure convergence and second moments of geometric functionals of fractal percolation: Additional results: Analysis of the finite approximations

 \section{Additional results: Analysis of the finite approximations}

 A priori it is not clear whether the almost sure convergence $Z^k_n\to Z^k_\infty$ obtained in Theorem~\ref{thm:as-conv-Vk} implies the convergence of the expectations $\E Z^k_n$ to the expectation $\E Z^k_\infty$ of the limit variable, as $n\to\infty$, or whether any higher moments converge.
 However, for the expectations, this convergence can easily be deduced from the above results.
 Indeed, by Theorem~\ref{thm:Vk-limit-general}, $\E Z^k_n\to \osV_k(F)$ and, by Corollary~\ref{cor:l-indep-fps}, the latter number equals $\E Z^k_\infty$.
-In \cite{KW18}, we observed that the convergence, as $n\to\infty$, of the rescaled expected intrinsic volumes $M^{(k-D)n} \E V_k(F_n)=Z^k_n$ to the limit functionals $\osV_k(F)$ is very fast.
+In \cite{KW18}, we observed that the convergence, as $n\to\infty$, of the rescaled expected intrinsic volumes $M^{(k-D)n} \E V_k(F_n)=Z^k_n$ to the limit functionals $\osV_k(F)$ is very fast, more precisely their difference decays exponentially.
 In \cite[Remark~5.2]{KW18} we have explicitly determined the speed of convergence in some cases, which can now be interpreted as the speed of the convergence $\E Z^k_n\to \E Z^k_\infty$.
+For $d=2$ and $k=0$, for instance, one has $\E Z^0_n-\E Z^0_\infty\sim c (p/M)^n$ as $n\to\infty$ (where $c$ is explicitely known).
 But what about higher moments?
 In Corollary~\ref{cor:l-indep-fps} we have obtained the variances of the limit variables $Z^k_{\infty}$.
 But do the variances $\Var(Z^k_n)$ converge to $\Var(Z^k_\infty)$?
 We provide here some explicit expressions for the variances of the $n$-th approximations for some of the functionals, namely for volume and surface area.
-They allow to deduce that also the variances of the rescaled functionals $Z^k_n=M^{(k-D)n} V_k(F_n)$ converge rather fast to the variance of the limit variable, for which we provide explicit rates.
+They allow to deduce that also the variances of the rescaled functionals $Z^k_n=M^{(k-D)n} V_k(F_n)$ converge exponentially fast to the variance of the limit variable, and we provide explicit rates.
 We start with the volume.

 \begin{thm} Let $F$ be a fractal percolation on $[0,1]^d$ with parameters $M\in\N_{\geq 2}$ and $p\in(0,1]$.
 Then, for each $n\in\N$, $\E V_d(F_n)=p^{n}$ and

 \end{thm}

 Observe that, for any $n\in\N$, the variance in \eqref{eq:var-vol} is continuous in $p$ even at the value $p=M^{-d}$.
 Indeed, for any $p$ it can be written as